-Are you a member of the COE community with a story to share?
+are you a member of the coe community with a story to share? interested in contributing?

 Barry Chernoff is the director of the College of the Environment and The Robert F. Schumann Chair of Environmental Studies.
 Chernoff joined the Wesleyan faculty in 2003.
 He teaches courses in Environmental Studies, Tropical Ecology, Aquatic Ecosystem Conservation, and Quantitative Analysis for the departments of Biology and Earth & Environmental Sciences.
 Chernoff’s research centers on the freshwater fishes of the Neotropical region, primarily those in South America in the Amazon.
 His research includes, ecology, evolutionary biology and conservation.
 He has also led international teams on expeditions designed to conserve large watersheds of the world, having made more than 32 expeditions in 12 countries.